Dozens displaced after large apartment fire in Carrboro

 Residents must wait until CO2 levels drop inside before being allowed back to grab what they need.
 Some wait inside a @chapelhillgov bus to stay warm. @ABC11_WTVD #Carrboro pic.twitter.com/ZOp7JQ1yqE— Jonah Kaplan (@KaplanABC11) January 9, 2018

+The fire has been ruled accidental.
+Investigators said an exhaust fan was to blame.

+The building has been condemned and a total of 21 units are affected.
+Total dollar loss has been estimated at $500,000.

-As investigators searched for answers, residents had to wait for CO2 levels to drop before getting back inside.
+As investigators searched for answers, residents had to wait for CO levels to drop before getting back inside.
 Many sat inside a bus to keep warm.

 "The most important thing is health, of course," Grisanela said.
 "That we're alive, and that's what matters."